-You are asked to agree to the following terms and conditions related to computer-based delivery of the Certified Paralegal Exam any time you sign into the test website.
+You are asked to agree to the following terms and conditions related to computer-based delivery of the Certified Paralegal examination any time you sign-in to the test website.
 This information was provided to you with your examinee information from NALA.

-PLEASE read the following carefully - some of the terms are duplicative of requirements of PSI testing centers, others are specifically required of all NALA examinees.
+PLEASE read the following carefully - some of the terms are duplicative of requirements of Prometric testing centers, others are specifically required of all NALA examinees.